-Because it is the cumulative exposure that counts, rather than merely the noise level from any single noise event, the only logical way in which the exposure limitation goal with respect to aircraft-generated noise can be expressed is in terms of the cumulative noise received at various ground locations.
+Because it is the cumulative exposure that counts, rather than merely the noise level from any single noise event, a logical way in which the exposure limitation goal with respect to aircraft-generated noise can be expressed is in terms of the cumulative noise received at various ground locations.
 Techniques for expressing, predicting and measuring such cumulative noise exposures have been developed.
 One such technique, which is meaningful for protection against noise in general, has been recommended by Task Group 3.
-The adoption and implementation of programs to achieve and maintain specific cumulative noise limits around airports, through appropriate regulatory and legislative action, has been one of the primary considerations of of Task Group 1.
+Available or required legal mechanisms for the adoption and implementation of programs to achieve and maintain specific cumulative noise limits around airports has been one of the questions addressed by Task Group 1, acting in its consultative role to the other task groups.